kelvtang/pons-nft/contracts/README.md

 ## PonsNftInterface

-This contract is the contract interface for PonsNfts, declaring the resource interfaces for PonsNft and PonsCollection.
-Contracts which implement both the PonsNftInterface and NonFungibleToken interfaces require a NFT resource type which implements PonsNft, and a Collection type which implements PonsCollection, in addition to the requirements from the NonFungibleToken interface.
+This contract is the contract interface for PonsNfts, declaring the resource interfaces for PonsNft, PonsCollection, and PonsNftReceiver.
+Contracts which implement both the PonsNftInterface and NonFungibleToken interfaces require a NFT resource type which implements PonsNft, and a Collection type which implements PonsCollection and PonsNftReceiver, in addition to the requirements from the NonFungibleToken interface.

 As a contract interface, this cannot be merged with the concrete PonsNft contract implementations.

+### `PonsNftReceiver`
+This resource interface implements only the `depositNft()` function.
+This interface allows the creation of a Capability that is only able to deposit NFTs into a PonsCollection, but not withdraw from it.

 ## PonsNft